filipgorny/dwm/README.md

-# Dynamic Window Manager
+# Dynamic Window Manager (dwm) Plus

-dwm is a dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
+dwmp is a dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.

 ## About this repository